Intro to Database Automation

 Eliminate tedious manual tasks and prevent friction between developers and DBAs.

-More and more companies are discovering that database release automation eliminates bottlenecks and speeds application deliveries.
+More and more companies are discovering that database release automation eliminates bottlenecks and speeds up application deliveries.
 By streamlining database release processes organizations can have fewer internal issues and focus on providing the best customer experience possible.
 Contact us to learn more about how Liquibase can help you accelerate app and database releases today.

 Database Source Control vs. Database Release Automation